Secure your devices

 • facial recognition.

-• Only download and install software from legitimate app stores and trusted websites.
+Only download and install from legitimate stores and trusted websites.

-• When downloading an app, think about the permissions it needs.
-If you’re downloading a calculator app, there should be no reason for it to have access to your messages or camera.
+When downloading an app, think about the permissions it needs.
+For example, if you’re downloading a calculator app, there is no reason for it to have access to your messages or camera.

 See our top tips for online security